DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br><br>

-So I'm now satisfied that all *UV Shells* have been created and unfolded ina way that allows direct projection of a texture map onto all faces.
+So I'm now satisfied that all *UV Shells* have been created and unfolded in a way that allows direct projection of a texture map onto all faces.

 We just have a few final steps to take before this UV map will be ready for export.